-The current Fire Regime Condition Class model shows that there is an even distribution of the Fire Regime Groups throughout the County.
+The current Fire Regime Condition Class model indicates an even distribution of Fire Regime Groups throughout the County.
 The highly departed condition classes occur around the higher concentrations of human development and along the ridges in the more remote western portion of the County.
 Much of the county is dominated by various pine species with a grass/shrub understory.
-The current structure and density of the forestlands in many areas makes it susceptible to health issues from competition, insects, and disease.
+The current structure and density of the forestlands in many areas make it susceptible to health issues from competition, insects, and disease.
 The current fire severity model suggests that a higher severity fire than historical norms would be expected in these areas.
 A map depicting Fire Regime Condition Class is provided in Figure 15-9.

-Based on historic frequency and future conditions, the probability of future wildfire occurrences is that it is certain to happen every year, and the county can expect to see upwards of 70 wildfire ignitions each year and an average of 1-6 major wildfires from those.
+Based on historical frequency and future conditions, the probability of future wildfire occurrences is that they are likely to happen every year, and the county can expect to see upwards of 70 wildfire ignitions each year, with an average of 1-6 major wildfires resulting from those.